ibm-cloud-docs/ContinuousDelivery/cd-satellite-tutorial.md

 You can change the name of the app repo.
 The region of the repo remains the same as the region of the toolchain.

-The toolchain template provides a [sample NodeJS](https://us-south.git.cloud.ibm.com/open-toolchain/hello-compliance-app) app.
+The toolchain template provides a [Hello Containers Application](https://us-south.git.cloud.ibm.com/open-toolchain/hello-containers) app.
 If you want to link an existing Application repo for the toolchain, select **Bring your own app** and specify the URL for the repo.
 The toolchain supports linking only to existing {{site.data.keyword.gitrepos}} repos.

 By default, the application repo template is cloned to your {{site.data.keyword.gitrepos}} org.
 To change the org, enable **Advanced options** and specify the repo owner.
 {: tip}